 With such an amazing cliffhanger ending, it’s no surprise to hear that Netflix’s Arcane Season 2 is pretty much a reality since the previous season ended.
-Netflix hit it out of the park with Arcane, an animated show set in the rich fantasy world of Riot Games’ League of Legends, delivering one of the most exciting and finely-crafted video game adaptations of all time.
+Netflix hit it out of the park with Arcane, an animated show set in the rich fantasy world of Riot Games’ League of Legends, delivering one of the most exciting and finely-crafted video game adaptations of all time, possibly the best adaptation of all time.
+The first season premiered in November 2021, and it is suspected that fans can expect a release date around a similar time in 2023.
+There were nine episodes in the first season, and we imagine that for the second we can expect at least that many, if not more.

 With Arcane Season 2 looming ever closer, let’s take a quick look at what are some of the things expect to see the most in the future of Jinx and Vi’s tale, and what we know so far about the show’s development behind the scenes.